astromatic/visiomatic/doc/src/interface.rst

 Advanced Settings
 =================

-The Advanced Settings menu button gives access to a taskbar with six tabs (in the default configuration), from top to bottom and as illustrated in :numref:`advanced_menu`:
+The Advanced Settings menu button gives access to a taskbar with seven tabs (in the default configuration), from top to bottom and as illustrated in :numref:`advanced_menu`:

 * |equalizer2| Channel Mixing, which allows the user to choose which image channels to use for display, color compositing, or animation.
 * |contrast| Image Preferences, which gives the user control over the image brightness, contrast, color saturation, gamma correction and JPEG compression level.
 There is also a switch for inverting the color map.